 The relocation of illegal miners operating on the back of the existing operations in Stages 3 and 4 of the mine plan was a major issue to be tackled for which the Group had significant community support.
-As noted above the Group continues to work closely with the local government to ensure the smooth relocation of these itinerant people outside of the mining areas.
-Agreed compensation packages have been paid to those families that have chosen to relocate and to date this undertaking has proceeded without incident.
+As noted above, the Group continues to work closely with the local government to ensure the smooth relocation of the small number of people remaining in the mining areas.
+Agreed compensation packages were paid to those families that relocated and to date this undertaking has proceeded without incident.